lynnlilu/lynnlilu.github.io/_pages/cv.md

 Awards
 ======
+[**A19**] Excellent Reviewer of IEEE Transactions on Network Science and Engineering at 2023, Apr.
+2024

 [**A18**] Distinguished Member of the IEEE INFOCOM 2024 Technical Program Committee, Feb.
 2024

 [**A17**] Distinguished Service Award of IEEE Greenom, Jan.
 2024